 </airportData>

-If airport was specified as the Root element and the Flatten checkbox was checked, the above sample XML would instead be processed as follows where the codes and location sub-elements are broken out into respective fields:
+If airport is specified as the root element and the Flatten check box is checked, the sample XML above is processed as follows in which the codes and location subelements are broken into respective fields:

 <airport>